OIDA-JHU/oida-image-extraction/README.md

-# Introduction: OIDA Image Extraction and Deduplication Tool
+# OIDA Image Extraction and Deduplication Tool

+## Introduction
 These set of scripts: `process_files.py`, `filter_files.py`, and `dedup_images.py` are part of the first stage of the OIDA Image Collection data pipeline.
 They can be run independently, but are designed to process the images from Excel and Powerpoint documents in the Opioid Internet Document Archive and be prepared, analyzed, and curated by researchers.